 When an individual reaches out to CMHA, the first person they speak with will be someone who may have travelled a similar journey who can assist and provide information on options, opportunities and supports available.
 They have had over 120 hours of training on relationships, recovery and peer support and a lifetime of experience.
 CMHA’s peer workers are able to connect with individuals that are often left feeling disconnected by the health system as they share a common experience and understanding with those they speak with.

-Peer support program services can be accessed over the phone at 403-297-1402, face-to-face at the CMHA Welcome Centre (#105, 1040 – 7 Avenue SE) or through email at email@example.com.
+Peer support program services can be accessed over the phone at 403-297-1402, face-to-face at the CMHA Welcome Centre (#105, 1040 – 7 Avenue SW) or through email at firstname.lastname@example.org.
 There is always a peer available to connect individually from 9:00 am – 4:00 pm Monday to Friday, and Tuesday and Wednesday from 4:00 pm – 7:00 pm (excluding holidays).

 Please note: CMHA – Calgary does not provide crisis services.
 If you or someone you know is in crisis, please call the Distress Centre’s 24-hr Crisis Line at (403) 266-HELP or visit their website.
 If you or a person you know is at risk of harm, please call 9-1-1.